cybershoe/f5-nyc-ansible-lab/docs/class1/labinfo.rst

 |image6|

+..
+NOTE:: IP addresses in this image are examples only, your IP addresses will be different

 If you prefer, you can also connect directly to the jump host and BIG-IP GUI using your own SSH client and web browser.